weaveworks/profiles/userdocs/profiles.dev/docs/tutorial-basics/setup.md

 up correctly for the rest of the tutorial.
 :::

-### pctl: the Profiles CLI

-Profiles are installed and managed via the official CLI: `pctl`.
-Releases can be found [here](https://github.com/weaveworks/pctl/releases).
-`pctl` binaries are not backwards compatible, and we recommended keeping your local version regularly updated.

 ### Personal Access Token

 The profile will be installed in a GitOps way, therefore `pctl` will push all manifests to your cluster git repo.